3 minute read

 Which leads us on to our next point – the power of social media and using it effectively.
 Organisations can use social media to be aware of their customer’s opinions and to apologise for their mistakes, or muster much needed support.
 Such moves only project the company as more transparent and humane.
 A successful business is all about transparency, authenticity, reliability and listening—and what better way to display these qualities than to rise up to the situation and face the music.

 ALDI is the perfect example of how to use social media when your reputation may be in question.
 In the battle of the Caterpillar cakes, ALDI used their huge 560,000 Twitter followers to not only address the situation, but to make light of it too.
-This worked in their favor massively, as they came across genuine, approachable, and as if they were rising above the situation.
+This worked in their favour massively, as they came across genuine, approachable, and as if they were rising above the situation.

 ALDI tweeted things like "Hey Marks and Spencer we're taking a stand against caterpillar cruelty.
 Can Colin and Cuthbert be besties?" and “Cecil, Wiggles, Curly, Clyde.
 We got you. @Waitrose @Sainsburys @Tesco @Asda #FreeCuthbert”.
 These tweets generated lots of attention, increasing their social media following and popularity, ultimately showing that they knew exactly who their audience was, and how to benefit from the potentially negative media storm.